hiddewie/osm-cycling-maps/README.md

 - `BBOX` (required, default empty)

   Of the form `A:B:C:D`, for example `5.3:51.1:6.8:53.0056` where `(A, B)` is the lower left corner of the bounding box and `(C, D)` is the top right corner.
 Specify in longitude - latitude order in the [EPSG:4326](https://epsg.io/4326) coordinate system.

+Optional extra parameters for tweaking the import of downloaded OpenStreetMap data into the database:

+- `OSM2PGSQL_CACHE` (default `1024`)

+  The cache size in mega bytes that the import script may use.
+- `OSM2PGSQL_NUMPROC` (default `4`)

+  The number of processes that import script may use.

 #### Map generation script